rian39/scilitlearn/log.md

 - TODO:building package, but library dependencies don't seem to work properly ...
 Fixed it -- need to reference imported packages using package:: syntax
 - found bibliometrix package on cran -- has many useful functions, but not in tidytext way

+## Mon 15 May 2017 14:31:48 BST
+-  chaning R version depends on in DESCRIPTION file